joedspin/BoogieBuilder/README.md

 # Boogie Builder
 Boogie Builder puts you in charge of the dance floor!
+[Live demo](https://joedspin.github.io/BoogieBuilder)

 You're the DJ, remixer, and lighting person!
 Click play to start then you can gradually build up a funky disco groove by adding and removing any of 12 different instrument parts.
 Start small and slowly add in more parts.
 Each one you add also enhances the light show.